Copyright 2016. Author Phyl Campbell. All rights reserved.

 Students create the story and illustrations of their choosing.
 Sometimes they meet with me first; sometimes they have their story done first.
 Each student's case is slightly different, and that's OK!

 Collaborating, editing, and coaching may take place in person and/or online using document sharing programs like Google Docs.
 I have used Skype, Google Hangouts, and FB video chat for online conferencing.

 Younger students who cannot meet in person may need adult help typing or scanning illustrations/pages to share with me through a variety of acceptable methods.
 I work with adults, too!

-Students determine physical aspects of their books, including cover design and size (5x8 or 6x9 chapter book, 8x8 square picture book, 8x10 tall coloring book).
+Students determine physical aspects of their books, including cover design and size (6x9 chapter book, 8x8 square picture book, 8x10 tall coloring book).

 I work through the technical aspects of getting their book from final drafts to formatted, publishable files.
 I primarily use Microsoft Word for these steps.
 Depending on age, skill level, and experience of the students, I might teach the student these technical aspects, or allow the student to concentrate on creativity (and proofreading!) while managing the technical on their behalf.

 I submit publishable files to the printer, and get a digital proof to review on the site within the hour.
 I share this proof (the PREVIEW) with the student and adult.
 When students and their responsible adults are satisfied and give me approval, I allow the printer to release the book to Amazon, where it is available Print on Demand (Print on Demand means you don't HAVE to buy inventory to resell, because people can just go to Amazon and buy your book).
 The book goes through a review process of up to 72 hours, and once that is done (or all rejections are addressed and satisfied), the book goes LIVE on Amazon.

 I also make it possible for adults to order author copies (to gift, use for marketing, or for resale) at a lower author rate than Amazon's retail price.